Scientific Name

 Description

-Viola tricolor is a small, annual or short-lived perennial plant of creeping and ramping habit, up to 6 inches (15 cm) tall.
-The stems are light green to purplish-green, glabrous, and angular.
-Leaves are simple, lobed or unlobed but not separated into leaflets and medium green in color.
-The flowers are up to 0.6 inches (1.5 cm) in diameter and different in color: purple, blue, yellow or white.
-It flowers from April to September.
+Viola tricolor is a small annual or short-lived perennial plant with a creeping and ramping habit.
+It grows up to 6 inches (15 cm) tall.
+Stems are light green to purplish-green, glabrous, and angular.
+Leaves are simple, lobed, or unlobed but not separated into leaflets and are medium green in color.

 How to Grow and Care

 Viola plants prefer cool to warm climates and wilt a bit in mid-summer heat.
 In warmer areas, we recommend partial shade.
 They tolerate a variety of soils.
 Add a general-purpose fertilizer when planting them, then once a month after that.
 Once your Viola plants are established, they should grow well, even if left unattended.
-Soil should be moist, but not wet.
+Soil should be moist but not wet.
 Water them during dry periods, once or twice per week.
 Keep them well weeded.
-Remove spent blooms to promote additional blooms, and extend the blooming period.
+Remove spent blooms to promote additional blooms and extend the blooming period.
 This will also keep the appearance neat and beautiful.

 Violas are grown from seeds.
 They like full to partial sun.
 Viola can be directly seeded into your flower garden or seeded indoors for transplanting later.
-For spring blooms, you need to start your Viola in pots and containers indoors six to eight weeks before the last frost… – See more at: How to Grow and Care for Violas.
+For spring blooms, you need to start your Viola in pots and containers indoors six to eight weeks before the last frost.

 Origin